-STATE OF NEW YORK SUPREME COURT COUNTY OF ORLEANS

-In the Matter of a Proceeding under Article 70 of the CPLR for a Writ of Habeas Corpus and Order to Show Cause,

-THE NONHUMAN RIGHTS PROJECT, INC., on behalf of HAPPY,

-Petitioner,

--against-

-JAMES J. BREHENY, in his official capacity as the Executive Vice President and General Director of Zoos and Aquariums of the Wildlife Conservation Society and Director of the Bronx Zoo, and WILDLIFE CONSERVATION SOCIETY,
+SUPREME COURT OF THE STATE OF NEW YORK COUNTY OF ORLEANS In the Matter of a Proceeding under Article 70 of the CPLR for a Writ of Habeas Corpus, THE NONHUMAN RIGHTS PROJECT, INC., on behalf of HAPPY, Index No.: 18-45164 Petitioner, -against- JAMES J. BREHENY, in his official capacity as Executive Vice President and General Director of Zoos and Aquariums of the Wildlife Conservation Society and Director of the Bronx Zoo, and WILDLIFE CONSERVATION SOCIETY, Respondents.

-Respondents.